Higby Mountain: Geography

-Located within the towns of Middletown, Meriden, and Middlefield, Higby Mountain is 3 mi long by 1.2 mi wide at its widest point, although rugged topography makes the actual square mileage much larger.
-Higby Mountain is an important aquifer; two reservoirs and one pond lie at the base of it: Higby Mountain Reservoir at its east foot; Adder Reservoir, on the upper eastern slope; and Black Pond between Besek Mountain and Higby Mountain.
+Located within the towns of Middletown, Meriden, and Middlefield, Higby Mountain is 3 mi long by 1.2 mi wide at its widest point, although rugged topography makes its total surface area much larger.
+Higby Mountain is an important aquifer; two reservoirs and one pond lie at its base: Higby Mountain Reservoir at its east foot; Adder Reservoir, on the upper eastern slope; and Black Pond between Besek Mountain and Higby Mountain.
 The mountain forms a conspicuous, sharp 2 mi long cliffline visible throughout the upper Quinnipiac River Valley and metropolitan Meriden.
 Camel's Hump, est. 750 ft, also called The Pinnacle is a prominent southern high point on the ridge just above a shallow gap called Preston Notch.
 (The Pinnacle should not be confused with a similarly named peak on Talcott Mountain, or with Pinnacle Rock of Farmington, Connecticut, both part of the Metacomet Ridge to the north of Higby Mountain).
 Interstate 91 cuts through the gap between Higby Mountain and Chauncey Peak to the north.

 The Metacomet Ridge continues northwest from Higby Mountain as Chauncey Peak and south as Besek Mountain.
 A line of smaller hills extends from the Higby Mountain ridgeline north into Middletown; most notable of these is Fall Hill from which tumbles the 50 ft high Westfield Falls, visible from Interstate 91 just north of Higby Mountain.
 The north and east sides of Higby Mountain drain into Fall Brook, then Sawmill Brook, then the Mattabesett River, thence to the Connecticut River and Long Island Sound.
 The west and south side drain into Harbor Brook thence into the Quinnipiac River and Long Island Sound.